GourVishwajeet/SaaS_Contracts_Dashboard/readme.md

 ## Deployment
-This app can be deployed to Vercel or Netlify.
+This app is deployed to Vercel.
 Build output is in `dist/`.

 ## Assumptions